-Information has been incorporated by reference in this short form prospectus from documents filed with securities commissions or similar regulatory authorities in Canada.
+Information has been incorporated by reference in this Prospectus from documents filed with securities commissions or similar regulatory authorities in Canada.
 Copies of the documents incorporated herein by reference may be obtained on request without charge from the Secretary of the REIT, 455 rue du Marais, Québec City, Québec, G1M 3A2, Telephone: (418) 681-8151, and are also available electronically at www.sedar.com.

-The following documents of the REIT, filed with the various securities commissions or similar regulatory authorities in each of the provinces of Canada, are specifically incorporated by reference in and form an integral part of this short form prospectus:
+The following documents, filed with the various securities commissions or similar regulatory authorities in each of the provinces and territories of Canada, are specifically incorporated by reference in and form an integral part of this Prospectus:

-- (i) the annual information form of the REIT dated March 30, 2011 for the year ended December 31, 2010 (the "AIF"); - (ii) the comparative audited consolidated financial statements of the REIT for the year ended December 31, 2010, together with the notes thereto and the auditors' report thereon (the "2010 Financial Statements"), and the auditors' report on the audited consolidated financial statements of the REIT for the year ended December 31, 2009; - (iii) the management's discussion and analysis of operating results and financial position of the REIT for the year ended December 31, 2010 (the "2010 MD&A"); - (iv) the unaudited condensed consolidated interim financial statements of the REIT for the nine-month period ended September 30, 2011, together with the notes thereto (the "September 2011 Financial Statements"); - (v) the management's discussion and analysis of operating results and financial position of the REIT for the nine-month period ended September 30, 2011 (the "September 2011 MD&A"); - (vi) the management information circular of the REIT dated March 30, 2011 in connection with the annual meeting of Unitholders of the REIT held on May 17, 2011; - (vii) the material change report of the REIT dated September 30, 2011 with respect to the October 2011 Equity Offering; - (viii) the material change report of the REIT dated December 2, 2011 with respect to the acquisition of Canmarc Units, the announcement of the intention to make the Canmarc Offer and the making of the Canmarc Offer; - (ix) the offer to purchase and take-over bid circular of the Cominar Acquisition Group dated December 2, 2011 in respect of the Canmarc Offer, as amended by the notice of variation and extension of the Cominar Acquisition Group dated January 16, 2012 and the notice of extension of the Cominar Acquisition Group dated January 27, 2012 (collectively, the "Take-Over Bid Circular"); - (x) the material change report of the REIT dated December 6, 2011 with respect to the December 2011 Equity Offering; - (xi) the material change report of the REIT dated January 18, 2012 with respect to the entering into of a support agreement with Canmarc and the increase of the consideration payable under, and the extension of, the Canmarc Offer; - (xii) the material change report of the REIT dated February 3, 2012 with respect to initial take-up and extension of the Canmarc Offer; - (xiii) the material change report of the REIT dated February 9, 2012 with respect to the successful completion of the Canmarc Offer; and - (xiv) the material change report of the REIT dated February 10, 2012 with respect to this offering.
+- (a) the annual information form of the REIT dated March 30, 2012 (the "2011 AIF"); - (b) the comparative audited consolidated financial statements of the REIT for the year ended December 31, 2011, together with the notes thereto and the auditors' report thereon (the "2011 Financial Statements"); - (c) management's discussion and analysis of operating results and financial position of the REIT for the year ended December 31, 2011 (the "2011 MD&A"); - (d) the comparative unaudited condensed interim consolidated financial statements of the REIT for the three-month period ended March 31, 2012, together with the notes thereto (the "March 2012 Financial Statements"); - (e) management's discussion and analysis of operating results and financial position of the REIT for the three-month period ended March 31, 2012 (the "March 2012 MD&A"); - (f) the management information circular of the REIT dated March 29, 2012 in connection with the annual and special meeting of Unitholders (as defined below) held on May 16, 2012 (the "Circular"): - (g) the business acquisition report of the REIT dated April 23, 2012 (the "BAR"); - (h) the material change report of the REIT dated January 18, 2012 with respect to the entering into of a support agreement with Canmarc, and the increase of the consideration payable under, and the extension of, the REIT's take-over bid for Canmarc; - (i) the material change report of the REIT dated February 3, 2012 with respect to the initial take-up under, and the extension of, the REIT's take-over bid for Canmarc; - (j) the material change report of the REIT dated February 9, 2012 with respect to the successful completion of the REIT's take-over bid for Canmarc; - (k) the material change report of the REIT dated February 10, 2012 with respect to the REIT's equity offering of 7,973,000 Units (as defined below) for gross proceeds of approximately \$175.0 million; - (l) the material change report of the REIT dated March 7, 2012 with respect to the completion of the acquisition of trust units of Canmarc pursuant to the right of compulsory acquisition under the declaration of trust of Canmarc; and